 Are shared ownership properties leasehold?

-Most shared ownership properties are leasehold which means that if you have not bought the property outright the housing association will have first refusal to find a buyer for your shared ownership home for a nominated period, which is usually 8 weeks.
-After this time, if a buyer has not been found you can market the property on the open market much the same as you would if you were selling a home that you owned.
+Most shared ownership properties are leasehold.
+This means that if you have not bought your shared ownership home outright the housing association will have first refusal to find a buyer.
+This is for a nominated period, which is usually 8 weeks.
+After this time, if a buyer has not been found you can market the property on the open market.
+This is much the same as you would if you were selling a home that you owned.

 Due to the way the lease is structured for shared ownership it will mean that the property will be subject to a service charge.
 If you cannot see them on the property listings get in touch with the housing associations to find out how much this will be.

 If you need to find out more about shared ownership leasehold, there are some helpful sites available online, such as The Leasehold Advisory Service.

 How is the rent that I need to pay for my shared ownership property to the housing association calculated?

 Currently, housing associations calculate rent using the following formula:

 Share owned by housing association (E.G. 50%) / 100 x 3 / 12